4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 python main.py
 ```
 If bot finds out that there are no information about some fields in your `structured_resume.yaml` file - it will output warning, list of fields with no information and propose two options:
+- press `y` to continue anyway
-- press `1` to finish bot execution, consider what information is missing and add it to `data/resume/resume_text.txt`.
+- press `n` to finish bot execution, consider what information is missing and add it to `data/resumes/resume_text.txt`.
 Then delete `structured_resume.yaml` and restart bot OR fill missing fields in `structured_resume.yaml` manually if you don't want LLM to re-generate it automatically because of privacy issues.
-- press `2` to continue anyway

-If 30 seconds have been passed and yuoyou select `2` or all fields in `structured_resume.yaml` file are filled - the bot will continue work.
+If 30 seconds pass or you select `y` or all fields in the `structured_resume.yaml` file are filled, the bot will continue work.

 The bot will log its progress in the console and create detailed log files in the `logs/` directory.
 Upon completion, it will send a report to your configured Telegram chat.

 ### Output files (`data/output/`)